Talk That Talk (Rihanna song)

-"Talk That Talk" is a song recorded by Barbadian singer Rihanna for her 2011 studio album of the same name.
+"Talk That Talk" is a song by the Barbadian singer Rihanna from her sixth studio album of the same name.
 It features a rap verse by American rapper Jay-Z, who had previously collaborated with Rihanna on her song "Umbrella" in 2007 and "Run This Town" in 2009.
 The song was written by Jay-Z, Ester Dean, together with the Norwegian production duo Stargate.
 Def Jam Recordings serviced the track to urban contemporary radio in the United States on January 17, 2012, as the third single from Talk That Talk.
 It was released in France as a CD single on March 26.
 "Talk That Talk" is a hip hop song with R&B beats, rough drums, and unrefined synths, and has a similar style to Rihanna's 2010 single "Rude Boy".
 It contains a sample of "I Got a Story to Tell" by the Notorious B.I.G.
 Therefore, the Buckwild, Sean Combs, Chucky Thompson, and the Notorious B.I.G. are credited as songwriters.

-The single was nominated for a Grammy Award for Best Rap/Sung Collaboration at the 2013 ceremony.
-The song appeared on several charts worldwide; it reached number 31 on the US Billboard Hot 100, number 25 on the UK Singles Chart, and the top ten in Israel and Norway.
-It was certified platinum by the Recording Industry Association of America (RIAA), denoting digital downloads of over one million copies in the US.
+"Talk That Talk" was nominated for a Grammy Award for Best Rap/Sung Collaboration at the 2013 ceremony.
+The song appeared on several charts worldwide; it reached number 31 on the US Billboard Hot 100, number 25 on the UK Singles Chart, and the Top 10 in Israel and Norway.
+It was certified Platinum by the Recording Industry Association of America (RIAA), denoting digital downloads of over one million copies in the US.
 Rihanna performed "Talk That Talk" on television shows such as The Jonathan Ross Show and Saturday Night Live and included it on the set lists of the 2013 Diamonds and the 2014 The Monster Tour with Eminem.

 Background

 "Talk That Talk" features rapper Jay-Z, who also co-wrote the song.

 Before her sixth studio album Talk That Talk was released in November 2011, Rihanna announced on her Twitter account that, apart from the song "We Found Love" with Calvin Harris, the album would have only one other featured artist, although she did not mention the artist's name.
 Jay Brown, Rihanna's manager, explained that they preferred to record independently rather than collaborate with other artists.
 On November 8, Rihanna confirmed on Twitter that her mentor, American rapper Jay-Z, would appear as a featured artist on the album's title track.
 Brown said that the collaboration "happened organically".

 "Talk That Talk" is the third major collaboration between Rihanna and Jay-Z, who had worked together on "Umbrella" in 2007 and "Run This Town" in 2009.
-"Umbrella" was the lead single from Rihanna's 2007 album Good Girl Gone Bad and topped the charts in more than ten countries, including the US Billboard Hot 100, on which it spent seven consecutive weeks at number one.
+"Umbrella" was the lead single from Rihanna's 2007 album Good Girl Gone Bad and topped the charts in more than ten countries, including the US Billboard Hot 100, on which it spent seven consecutive weeks at number 1.
 "Run This Town", which also featured rapper Kanye West, was released as the second single from Jay-Z's 2009 album The Blueprint 3.